leallysmith/ETALHowTo/docs/Beaver Dam Censusing/cIS.md

 BRAT cIS is a way to run the BRAT model in the field using observations of what is seen on the ground.

-This can be useful as a quick way to roughly evaluate the restoration potential of a reach.
-The capacity inference system can comes in a basic and an advanced form.
+This can be useful as a quick way to get a rough estimate of the restoration potential for a reach.
+The capacity inference system comes in a basic and an advanced form.
 These forms come as printouts or as Survey123 forms.
 The paper forms have rule tables that guide you through if-and statements for inputs and then it leads to the output.
 The Survey123 forms take user input and then generate the output for you.